 If you do not want to keep the house, you can request that the bank or lender take the home back.
 This is done through a process known as a deed-in-lieu of foreclosure, or DIL.
 This process allows you to deed the real estate to the lender in exchange for forgiveness for any deficiency balance.
 A lender will only accept a DIL if the property has no other liens on it and it is vacant.

 Reverse mortgages permit older homeowners to convert the equity in their properties into a line of credit or income.
 They are only available to people who are at least 62 years old and occupy the property as the principal residence.
-A reverse mortgage differs from a traditional mortgage, as it does not necessitate that the borrower pay monthly payments to repay the loan.
+A reverse mortgage differs from a traditional mortgage as it does not necessitate that the borrower pay monthly payments to repay the loan.

 The proceeds of the loan are paid to the borrower through a line of credit, monthly payment, or through a lump sum payment.
 A combination of a line of credit and monthly payments can also be established.
 A reverse mortgage becomes due and payable when the property is transferred, when the borrowers die, or when the home is no longer used as a principal residence.

 While a deed in lieu of foreclosure is one way to give up your home, you do have other options.
-The choice you make should be done with the least emotional upset in mind.
+The choice you make should be made with the least emotional upset in mind.
 While this guide covers several fundamental choices for bypassing foreclosure, sometimes it is just best to walk away.

 If you elect to walk away, you will, no doubt, lose your home.
 Nevertheless, you can save what you would make in mortgage payments during this period.
 You do not have to make the payments to a lender but place them in savings instead.
 Doing so can result in substantial savings – savings that you can use to buy or rent a new home.

 If you can afford to pay the mortgage but walk away, this move is known as a strategic default.
 Again, you may be better off by choosing a short sale or deed in lieu of foreclosure.
-Be careful about this choice, as you can be sued for the difference of the sales price and the amount you owed at the time of the auction.
+Be careful about this choice, as you can be sued for the difference between the sales price and the amount you owe at the time of the auction.
 The liability for the difference is known as a deficiency.
-This amount can be discharged in a bankruptcy.
+This amount can be discharged in bankruptcy.
 However, if you do not opt for bankruptcy, you can be saddled with a large debt.

 Foreclosure “rescue” companies are only out to make money.
 If you have equity built up in your home, they try to con you out of it, or if you have money in the bank, they use their con artist skills to go after it.
 If you have a good deal of equity in your home, consider yourself a possible target for a mortgage rescue scammer.